Legal & Policies

 4.6 Manual Column Exclusion

-Independently of OptiBot's automatic detection, the user can manually exclude any column from the analysis at any time by clicking the exclusion button (the "no entry" icon) present on each row of the column header list.
+Independently of OptiBot's automatic detection, the user can at any time manually exclude any column from the analysis by clicking the exclusion button (a "no entry" icon) present on each line of the column headers list.

-Any excluded column β€” whether by the user's decision via OptiBot or via manual exclusion β€” is entirely ignored by all AI processing, including analysis, data cleaning, and report generation.
+Any excluded column β€” whether by user decision via OptiBot or via manual exclusion β€” is entirely ignored by all AI processing, including analysis, cleaning, and report generation.

 4.7 Data Cleaning (Clean Data)